InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 - Use `TransactionOperation` for critical workflows that involve multiple steps to ensure consistency.
 - Leverage `BatchOperation` for large-scale data processing to optimize performance.
+  - Using interval commits to avoid overflowing the transaction buffer
 - Always validate query parameters to prevent SQL injection and ensure data integrity.